Sign in

 Highland Cow Price Increases: Social Media Impact on Costs

-The current Highland cattle market is significantly different from just a few years ago.
-To put this in perspective: in 2021, registered Highland cows averaged $1,500-$3,200.
-Fast forward to 2025, and at the 36th Annual American Highland Cattle Association National Sale, the average price was $19,200 per head.
+The current highland cattle market is significantly different from just a few years ago.
+To put this in perspective: in 2021, registered highland cows averaged $1,500 to $3,200.
+At the 37th Annual American Highland Cattle Association National Sale in January 2025, the average price was $19,200 per head.
+The 37th National Highland Sale topped $1 million in total sales.

 That’s more than a six-fold increase!